ameliawatsonfilter/ameliawatsonfilter.github.io/README.md

 ensure there is no "poisoning the well".

 ## Yeah, I don't care, I just want to get my dick sucked
-If you think this rush job python trollware somehow warrants implementing smarter image checking (i.e. using computer vision to detect Amelia Watson's model and colorscheme) and implement it in a working PR, I will personally come to your house and suck your dick.
+If you think this rush job python script somehow warrants implementing smarter image checking (i.e. using computer vision to detect Amelia Watson's model and colorscheme) and implement it in a working PR, I will personally come to your house and suck your dick.